shervinea/cheatsheet-translation/template/cheatsheet-supervised-learning.md

 **20. Remark: the multidimensional generalization, also known as the Newton-Raphson method, has the following update rule:**

-&#10230; Megjegyzés: a többdimenziós általánosításnak a képlete:
+&#10230; Megjegyzés: a többdimenziós általánosítás esetén a képlet:

 <br>